-Academic Regulations

-Academic Load

-The typical full-time graduate student load is nine credits per semester.
+Academic Regulations Academic Load The typical full-time graduate student load is nine credits per semester.
 It is recommended that students employed full time take no more than six credits per semester.
-It is recommended that six credits be the maximum accumulated during any one, four- or three-week summer session, to a maximum of 12 credits during the entire summer period.
-Students who wish to take more than nine credits per semester or six credits per summer session must obtain the permission of their program coordinator.
+It is recommended that six credits be the maximum accumulated during any one 4- or 3-week summer session, to a maximum of twelve credits during the entire summer period.
+Students who wish to take more than nine credits per semester or six credits per summer session, must obtain the permission of their program coordinator.
+Time Limitation All course work and degree requirements must be completed within six years of taking the first course at McDaniel College.
+Appeals for extension of the six-year limit must be sent to the Graduate Affairs Committee Auditing A person who has completed the non-degree status requirements and who wishes to attend a course without satisfying the formal course requirements may do so by: 1. determining the requirements of the audit with the instructor; 2. securing the written permission of the instructor to register; 3. presenting this approval to the Registrar's Office; 4. paying the audit fee.

-Time Limitation

-All course work and degree requirements must be completed within six years of taking the first course at McDaniel College.
-Appeals for extension of the six-year limit must be sent to the Graduate Affairs Committee.